Cadillac V series: Motorsports

 Cadillac V-Series.R at the 2023 6 Hours of Spa-Francorchamps.

 Cadillac uses the V series name for its motorsport activities.
 Four race cars have carried the V series name so far, those being the Cadillac CTS-V.R, Cadillac ATS-V.R, Cadillac DPi-V.R, and Cadillac V-Series.R.

 The earliest use of the V series name was in the 2011 Pirelli World Challenge, when the CTS-V.R made its debut, which marked Cadillac's return to the Pirelli World Challenge after a four-year absence.
 The ATS-V.R succeeded the CTS-V.R in the 2015 Pirelli World Challenge season.
 Between 2005 and 2015, Cadillac won five Drivers' and Manufacturers' Championships each with both cars.

 Cadillac debuted the DPi-V.R in 2017 to compete in the IMSA SportsCar Championship, built to Daytona Prototype International (DPi) regulations.
 The DPi-V.R was Cadillac's first sports prototype in 15 years, since the Cadillac Northstar LMP series of sports cars from 2000 to 2002.
 The car's first win came in its debut season at the 2017 24 Hours of Daytona by Wayne Taylor Racing, followed by four more wins in a row.
 It won three Drivers' and Teams' Championships each during its tenure, courtesy of Wayne Taylor Racing and Action Express Racing.

 The V-Series.R succeeded the DPi-V.R in 2023 as Cadillac's contender for the new Hypercar regulations for sports prototypes.
 The car was built under the LMDh regulations and uses a Dallara chassis.
-As of November 2024, the V-Series.R has four wins to its name and achieved 11 podiums finishes and took the Teams, Drivers' and Manufacturers' Championships of the 2023 IMSA SportsCar Championship season.
+As of November 2024, the V-Series.R has four wins to its name and achieved 11 podium finishes and took the Teams', Drivers' and Manufacturers' Championships of the 2023 IMSA SportsCar Championship season.
 Cadillac also secured their first Le Mans pole position at the 2025 24 Hours of Le Mans with the V-Series.R, securing a front row lockout with Hertz Team Jota.